 Current Work

-I am interested in leveraging qualitative and quantitative methods to investigate when and why individuals and groups engage in group violence in the Global South.
-In particular, I am interested in the social and psychological factors that predict participation in political violence and the effect of persistent exposure to violence on individuals’ attitudes, behaviors and beliefs more broadly.
-Additionally, I am also interested in the role of gender in post-conflict experiences and preferences.
+I am interested in leveraging qualitative and statistical methods to investigate when and why people engage in group violence in the Global South.
+In particular, I am interested in the social and psychological factors that predict participation in political violence and the effect of persistent exposure to violence on individuals’ attitudes, beliefs and political behaviors.
+I am also interested in the role of gender in post-conflict experiences and preferences.

 Journal Articles

-1. Criminal Governance in Latin America: An Assessment of its Prevalence and Correlates with Andres D. Uribe, Benjamin Lessing, and Noah Schouela, Perspectives on Politics (forthcoming).
+1. Criminal Governance in Latin America: An Assessment of its Prevalence and Correlates (2025) with Andres D. Uribe, Benjamin Lessing, and Noah Schouela, Perspectives on Politics.

 Working Papers